LumenYoung/Whisper-Dictation/README.md

 This is an app using openai's whisper to dictate on KDE wayland.

 The project is designed as a dictation server that runs at background (To avoid the time to load model each time starts the dictation) and a client to toggle if the server should be recording.
-You can assign a shortcut to toggle the server to start/stop the recording (`whisper_dicatation -l [language_code]`).
+You can assign a shortcut to toggle the server to start/stop the recording (`whisper_dicatation --language [language_code]`).

 Whenever the dictation is stopped, the content will be sent to your clipboard and a notification will be displayed.